jasmeetkaur9/jasmeetkaur9.github.io/content/blog/blog2/index.md

 streams.
 One of these outputs the value of a state, $V(s)$ and the other outputs the advantage of taking an action in that state, $A(s,a)$.
 The expected value of this advantage function is zero.
-This can be included by adding this expected value as an regularization to help improve the stability.
+This can be included by adding this expected value as a regularization to help improve the stability.

 $$A(s, a) = Q(s, a) - V(s)$$
 $$\mathbf{E}_{a \sim \pi(a|s)}[A(s, a)] = 0$$